 On top of the defensive driving techniques, you also should prepare for other unknowns when driving.
-You may find yourself in the unfortunate situation where your brakes are not working.
-There are safeguards in place to help you bring your car to a complete stop safely and effectively.
+You may find yourself in an unfortunate situation where your brakes are not working.
+There are safeguards in place to help know how to stop a car when brakes fail which can bring your car to a complete stop safely and effectively.

 Should you find yourself in that situation, follow these steps:

 1. Stay Calm

 Your immediate reaction would likely be to panic and freak out when you push your brakes only to realize they are not working.
 If you are the praying type, you may hurriedly mumble your last prayer and wish you had enough time to write your will if you had not.

 But, you should stay calm as though nothing serious has just happened.
 You will only remember what you should do next if you remain calm.
 So much is at stake in this critical moment and whatever will follow depends entirely on how calm you are.

 Your brain can only function properly if you are clear-headed.
 Of course, by being calm we do not mean you delay your much-needed efforts to save the situation.

 Putting the hazards on lets other road users know that something is wrong with your car or are experiencing some vehicle difficulty.
 Drivers who see your hazards on will give you some extra space.
 The extra space can be handy when you are bringing your car to a stop now that your brakes have failed.